10asmock/movie-trailer-website/README.md

 ## HOW TO USE

-- Download the project zip file to your computer and unzip it to any file directory.
+- Download the project file to any computer directory.
 - Navigate to the project directory and open "fresh_tomatoes.html" to view movie instances and box art imagery.
 - Click on any poster image to watch the trailer of it's movie.

 ## ADDING/MODIFYING FILES

 - If desired, open entertainment_center.py to modify or create your own movie instance accompanied by it's respective trailer on class Movie.
 This program accepts any video-sharing URL or image file format which can be utilized at your discretion.

 ## TOOLS USED